AI-Hypercomputer/gpu-recipes/training/a4/llama3-1-70b/nemo-pretraining-gke/16node-bf16-seq8192-gbs512-gcs/README.md

   - Kueue and JobSet APIs installed
   - Kueue configured to support Topology Aware Scheduling
 - A regional Google Cloud Storage (GCS) bucket to store logs.
-- A regional Google Cloud Storage (GCS) bucket with [hierarchical](https://cloud.google.com/storage/docs/hns-overview)) namespace to store the Pile dataset
+- A regional Google Cloud Storage (GCS) bucket with [hierarchical](https://cloud.google.com/storage/docs/hns-overview) namespace to store the Pile dataset
-- A regional Google Cloud Storage (GCS) bucket with [hierarchical](https://cloud.google.com/storage/docs/hns-overview)) namespace to store checkpoints
+- A regional Google Cloud Storage (GCS) bucket with [hierarchical](https://cloud.google.com/storage/docs/hns-overview) namespace to store checkpoints
 - A client workstation with the following pre-installed:
    - Google Cloud SDK
    - Helm
    - kubectl

-*Important: All GCS buckets must be in the same region as the GKE cluster*.

 To prepare the required environment, see
 [GKE environment setup guide](../../../../docs/configuring-environment-gke-a4.md).

+**Important:** All GCS buckets must be in the same region as the GKE cluster.

 ## Training dataset